neilmangan/nifty-trademark-info/README.md

 This may have a significant impact on the blockchain communities within Canada, and for commercial non-fungible token services in other countries that serve Canada.
 It can be difficult to restrict the use of blockchain based products and services in specific regions given the distributed and borderless nature of the technology.

-## What future examiners must keep in mind
+## What future trademark examiners must keep in mind
 Given the small size and technical nature of the blockchain digital asset communities, there is a real risk that trademark examiners in Canada, the United States and other jurisdictions will fail to understand that the term "Nifty" is ubiquitous within the digital blockchain asset marketplace.
 The term "Nifty" is not distinctive.
 It is not associated with any single commercial entity.
 It is utilitarian in nature.

 Granting a trademark for the term "Nifty" alone - and without further commercial context (such as the trademark registered for 'Nifty Gateway') - may harm consumers and the marketplace, have chilling effect on lawful activity and result in the theft of a common good.